boazblake/algebraic-fx/README.md

 ## Philosophy

-Algebraic-js treats effects as first-class algebraic values.
+Algebraic-fx treats effects as first-class algebraic values.
 No ambient `useEffect`, no lifecycle riddles.
 You model computation with well-studied abstractions.
 This yields isolation, testability, and composability across UI and non-UI code.

 ---

-## Why Algebraic-js?
+## Why Algebraic-fx?

-**Choose Algebraic-js if you want:**
+**Choose Algebraic-fx if you want:**

 - TEA semantics: Model + Update + View with explicitly emitted effects
 - Explicit effect composition across domains without framework magic